-Key stage 4 students begin working towards accreditations in computing following either the ASDAN or WJEC awards.
-Both of these accreditations work to improving and applying their understanding of computing and computers.
+Key stage 4 students begin working towards accreditations in computing following either the WJEC entry Level award.
+These accreditations allow students to demonstrate their understanding and apply their skills into a range of modules.
 Students complete coursework in lessons to create a portfolio for their accreditation.
+Students also use their IT skills to support in other areas to allow them to demonstrate their understanding across the wider curriculum.